Welcome to today's edition of the Rush 24-7 podcast.

 The boys and girls of Baghdad took back the streets for a day.

-And it goes on and on and on to describe what a pleasant day of election day was in Iraq.
+And it goes on and on and on to describe what a pleasant day Election Day was in Iraq.

-If you look at this, folks, perhaps the most amazing, awe-inspiring, positive and triumphant story of the past two years, and it's on page A twenty two of the Washington Post.
+If you look at this, folks, perhaps the most amazing, awe-inspiring, positive, and triumphant story of the past two years, and it's on page A22 of the Washington Post.

 We have paid for this achievement.